 - 24/7 phone, live chat, and email support

 It provides helpful beginner guides and extensive documentation.
 Its help page tries to resolve your problem with how-to articles and tips before handing you over to support staff.
 One of Shopify’s biggest advantages is having a 24/7 support team to assist with your concerns.
-Most user reviews attest to Shopify’s support team being professional and very competent.
+Most user reviews attest to Shopify customer service as professional and very competent.